mariodavid/mariodavid.github.io/_drafts/cuba-7-release-party.md

 #### Builders everywhere

 Furthermore within those APIs there is a dramatic shift towards the builder pattern.
 You'll see those all over the place.
 I personally really like this Fluent API style, because it is easy to read and to compose.
-It removes the interlectual burden of knowing which parameter index represents which parameter.
+It furthermore removes the interlectual burden of knowing which parameter index represents which parameter.

 An example of this new API pattern can be found in the <code>ScreenBuilders</code> API:

 {% highlight java %}
-SomeCustomerEditor screen = screenBuilders.editor(Customer.class, this)
+SomePartyEditor screen = screenBuilders.editor(Party.class, this)
-    .withScreen(SomeCustomerEditor.class)
-    .withListComponent(customersTable)
-    .editEntity(customersTable.getSingleSelected())
+    .withScreen(SomePartyEditor.class)
+    .withListComponent(partiesTable)
+    .editEntity(partiesTable.getSingleSelected())
     .build();
 {% endhighlight %}

 #### Event based lifecycle interactions

-CUBA 7 switches from programmatically registering event listener classes and screen lifecycle hook methods towards a more event based approach.
+CUBA 7 switches from programmatically registering event listener classes and screen lifecycle hook methods towards a more annotation based approach.
 Methods can be registered to certain events - and the UI components as well as the screens have a lot of those.
+The two main Annotations are <code>@Subscribe</code> and <code>@Install</code>

-Instead of having a hook method <code>init(Map<String, Object> params);</code> all lifecycle interactions are registered with <code>@Subscribe</code>.
+One example would be: Instead of having a hook method <code>init(Map<String, Object> params);</code> you register a method via subscribe <code>@Subscribe</code> like this:

+{% highlight java %}
+public class PartyEdit extends StandardEditor<Party> {

+    @Subscribe
+    protected void onInitEntity(InitEntityEvent<Party> event) {
+        event.getEntity().setTheme(Theme.STAR_WARS);
+    }

+}
+{% endhighlight %}

 CUBA Studio offeres support in order to create those event subscriptions that are available within a particular screen.